Egypt, Ethiopia, Sudan to try to resolve dam dispute by January 15: Treasury

 “The ministers reaffirmed their joint commitment to reach a comprehensive, cooperative, adaptive, sustainable, and mutually beneficial agreement on the filling and operation of the Grand Ethiopian Renaissance Dam and to establish a clear process for fulfilling that commitment in accordance with the 2015 Declaration of Principles,” the ministers, Mnuchin and World Bank President David Malpass said in the statement.

-Egypt fears the filling of the Grand Ethiopian Renaissance Dam reservoir on the Blue Nile tributary will restrict already scarce supplies of water from the Nile, on which the country is almost entirely dependent.
+Egypt fears the filling of the dam reservoir on the Blue Nile tributary will restrict already scarce supplies of water from the Nile, on which the country is almost entirely dependent.
+Sudan is also downriver from the project.

 Ethiopia says the hydroelectric dam, which will be Africa’s largest, is crucial to its economic development.

 Water ministers of the three countries will hold four meetings in Washington, attended by the Treasury and World Bank, according to the joint statement.